 Quick Facts about Hanover County's Budget

-- School Operating Budgetfor FY13 is $ 181 million.
-This is a 0.6% decrease from the prior year.
+- School Operating Budgetfor FY14 is $162 million.
+This is a 9.8% decrease from the prior year.
+(Note: Debt service was removed from the School Budget in FY14)

-- Major sources of General Fund Revenue for FY13 are:
+- Major sources of General Fund Revenue for FY14 are:

 - Major General Fund Expenditures are: